diegodiazgarciadev/travelpics/README.md

 ## How is that possible?

-If ywu have pics taken with your gps activate you will be able to use this program which willl take the metadatas from your pics and locate them on a world map.
+If you have pics taken with your gps activate you will be able to use this program which willl take the metadatas from your pics and locate them on a world map.
 If the picture doesn't have tha information, the program will let you know about it.

 You only have to specify to the program on the "path_images" variable where your pics are stored (by default this folder will be ./images/)